 This will be especially true if you try to copy passages from another source.
 Anything that doesn’t sound like you will be immediately apparent, so it’s better to let your essay reflect you 100% from the start.

 Only Use Words When the Meaning is Absolutely Clear

 For example, students who want to explain that they are humorous, funny, or witty might use the word “comical.”
 However, stating that one is comical implies that others find it easy to laugh at them rather than with them.
 Clearly, word choice is very important — avoid embarrassing mistakes by ensuring a clear understanding of each word used, regardless of how common the word is.

-Sprouting off an extensive list of accomplishments does not show a university one’s personality.
-This does not mean that one should not address some of their proudest moments; this only means that students must make sure that their real personality shines through.
-In Layman’s terms, be yourself!
+Sprouting off an extensive list of accomplishments does not show a university your personality.
+This does not mean that you should not address some of your proudest moments; this only means that students must make sure that their real personality shines through.

 Using one’s own voice is important.
 Students who have not determined their personal written tone and voice should begin writing well before college admission application deadlines.
 The more students write, the more they will uncover their tone and style; the sooner this is discovered, the sooner students can learn editing techniques to improve their writing without losing their tone.

-That being said, editing and proofreading is incredibly important.
-Even professional writers understand that a piece is not complete without at least one edit.
-The more, the merrier, when it comes to writing.
-Hack away at all of the unnecessary words, explanations, and thoughts that do not add substance to the piece as a whole.
+As said before, editing is not just being precise with words but hacking away at all of the unnecessary words, explanations, and thoughts that do not add substance to the piece as a whole.
 Check for misspelled words, confusing structure, and incomplete sentences.